-SWIIM® has developed a strategic relationship with California-based Western Growers with the goal of further expanding the technology’s footprint in the Western United States.
-One of the largest US-based agriculture trade associations, Western Growers represents growers, packers and shippers of fresh fruits, vegetables and tree nuts in California, Arizona and Colorado who produce half of the country’s fresh produce.
+SWIIM has developed a strategic relationship with California-based Western Growers with the goal of further expanding the technology’s footprint in the Western United States.
+One of the largest US-based agriculture trade associations, Western Growers represents growers, packers and shippers of fresh fruits, vegetables and tree nuts in California, Arizona Colorado and New Mexico who produce half of the country’s fresh produce.

 Innovative research was conducted by scientists from Colorado State University focusing on farm optimization and water conservation.
 The research provided interdisciplinary studies in the areas of agriculture crop optimization, irrigation practices, and managed return flow to better manage water resources for the agriculture community while saving proportional consumptive use for other applications.
 The interdisciplinary team at Colorado State University involved the Warner College of Natural Resources, the College of Engineering, and the College of Agriculture.